KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 `donation` donates all user rewards to a specific address.
 This value must be set to a 33 byte pubkey.

+#### :pushpin: Examples:

-> Using donation as a default value in the coin's .conf file:
+Using donation as a default value in the coin's .conf file:

 ```
 donation=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392